Causes of schizophrenia

-The mechanisms of schizophrenia that underlie the development of schizophrenia, a psychiatric disorder, are complex and not clearly understood.
+The causes of schizophrenia that underlie the development of schizophrenia, a psychiatric disorder, are complex and not clearly understood.
 A number of hypotheses including the dopamine hypothesis, and the glutamate hypothesis have been put forward in an attempt to explain the link between altered brain function and the symptoms and development of schizophrenia.
-Proposed models are separate from the proposed causes, which deal with the risk factors that may lead to schizophrenia.

 Pathophysiology

 The exact pathophysiology of schizophrenia remains poorly understood.
 The most commonly supported theories are the dopamine hypothesis and the glutamate hypothesis.
 Other theories include the specific dysfunction of interneurons, abnormalities in the immune system, abnormalities in myelination, and oxidative stress.

 Dopamine dysfunction

 The first formulations of the dopamine hypothesis of schizophrenia came from post-mortem studies finding increased numbers of D2/D3 receptors in the striatum, and elevated cerebrospinal fluid levels of dopamine metabolites.
 Subsequently, most antipsychotics were found to have affinity for D2 receptors.
 Later investigations have suggested a link between striatal dopamine synthesis and positive symptoms, as well as increased dopamine transmission in subcortical regions, and decreased transmission in cortical regions.